JulienBrechet/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 	docker run -d -p 9090:80 --name apache_rp1 -e STATIC_APP=172.17.0.5:80 -e DYNAMIC_APP=172.17.0.8:5970 res/apache_reverse_proxy

-Once the reverse proxy started, we can verify if all our configuration is working.
+Once the reverse proxy is running, we can verify if all our configuration is working.
 It is the case and now the laboratory is done.
 We choosed to not implement bonus parts because in this end of semester we are a bit overworked.

+Julien Brêchet
+Adrien Marco